 It is important that you come to class!
 Attending class regularly is the best way to succeed in this class.
 Research has shown that the single most important factor in student success is attendance.
 Simply put, going to class greatly increases your ability to succeed.
 You are expected to be on time at the beginning of each class period.
 For complete information regarding Houston Community College's policies on attendance, please refer to the Student Handbook.
 You are responsible for materials covered during your absences.
 Class attendance is checked daily.
 Although it is your responsibility to drop a course for nonattendance, the instructor has the authority to drop you for excessive absences.
 If you are not attending class, you are not learning the information.
-As the information that is discussed in class is important for your career, students may be dropped from a course after accumulating absences in excess of six (6) hours of instruction .
+As the information that is discussed in class is important for your career, students may be dropped from a course after accumulating absences in excess of six (6) hours of instruction.
 The six hours of class time would include any total classes missed or for excessive tardiness or leaving class early.
-You may decide NOT to come to class.
+You may decide NOT to come to class for whatever reason.
+As an adult making the decision not to attend, you do not have to notify the instructor prior to missing a class.
 However, if this happens too many times, you may suddenly find that you have "lost" the class.
 Poor attendance records tend to correlate with poor grades.
 If you miss any class, including the first week, you are responsible for all material missed.
 It is a good idea to find a friend or a buddy in class who would be willing to share class notes or discussion or be able to hand in your work if you unavoidably miss a class.

-The last day to withdraw for this course is Oct 27, 2023.
+The last day to withdraw for this course is Oct.
+27, 2023.